 If your child is school-age, your child will be given a bilingual evaluation based on:

 - The language you use in your home, as indicated on the Home Language Identification Survey

 - Results of the New York State Identification Test for English Language Learners (NYSITELL) or the New York State English as a Second Language Achievement Test (NYSESLAT)

-- A DOE bilingual evaluator will be assigned.
-If a bilingual evaluator is not available, the DOE will use a bilingual evaluator who works for an agency under contract to the DOE, a non-DOE independent bilingual evaluator or a monolingual evaluator with an interpreter to conduct the evaluation.
+A DOE bilingual evaluator will be assigned.
+If a bilingual evaluator is not available, the NYC DOE will use a bilingual evaluator who works for an agency under contract, a non-DOE independent bilingual evaluator or a monolingual evaluator with an interpreter.